 VICE: What are your earliest memories of reggae?

-John Masouri: In 1968—I was 15—I went to my first blues party.
+John Masouri: In 1968 – I was 15 – I went to my first blues party.
 This was in a very run-down area of Nottingham.
 There were already a fair amount of Caribbean people there; I guess I was the first generation to go to school with Jamaican kids.
-I had a girlfriend, and her uncle used to run this blues party, so I used to go there.
-It was very intimidating, very exciting—another world.
+I had a girlfriend, and her uncle used to run this blues, so I used to go there.
+It was very intimidating, very exciting – another world.
 I was fascinated.
-I moved to London in 1973 or '74, when the first big systems were beginning to appear at [Notting Hill] Carnival—Fatman, Coxsone, etc. It was wonderful being in London during that time; you didn't have to go to blues parties any more, the sounds would be playing in halls and proper clubs and community centers, and I was old enough to get in.
+I moved to London in 1973 or 74, when the first big systems were beginning to appear at [Notting Hill] Carnival – Fatman, Coxsone, etc. It was wonderful being in London during that time; you didn't have to go to blues parties any more, the sounds would be playing in halls and proper clubs and community centres, and I was old enough to get in.
 But one thing I did notice was that things were more racially charged in London.
 It was certainly more unwelcoming than it had been in the Midlands.
 I think partly that is just being in London, though: London was much more competitive between the various systems, and they were the first to get into the consciousness-raising stuff that was going on at the time.

 I'm interested in the culture of volume.
 Anybody who has experienced a system like Jah Shaka at full pelt knows there's arguably no better way to hear roots reggae or dub.
 Do you think of the dance as the primary means of experiencing the music?

-The volume was certainly part of it, but I think it perhaps became over-prominent toward the end of the 70s.
+The volume was certainly part of it, but I think it perhaps become over-prominent towards the end of the 70s.
 The early blues parties used to be places that people would meet; not just dance and enjoy themselves and have a good time, but also share news from whatever part of the Caribbean they came from.
-They weren't necessarily leaning massively toward the volume because people would want to socialize as well.
+They weren't necessarily leaning massively toward the volume because people would want to socialise as well.
 But by the time the mid-70s came around you had sounds like Jah Shabba and Fatman who were absolutely killing you with volume.
-That was a real experience—you feel it in a bodily sense.
+That was a real experience – you feel it in a bodily sense.